siqad/siqad/README.md

 * Autosaving per x minutes
   * ~~Detect changes in program.
 If no changes, don't run autosave.~~ Implemented 17.08.15
   * Number of saves (setting)
-  * Rotational save in a folder dedicated to that program instance
+  * ~~Rotational save in a folder dedicated to that program instance~~ Implemented 17.08.16
+  * Put tmp directory to system tmp?
 * autorecovery
   * Check for existing autosaves, ask the user whether they want to recover the latest autosave.